 Dean: Yeah, and how many times has that actually worked for us?

-- The first episode of Wiseguy had The Mafia doing this because they wanted everyone out of a motel so they could use it for an arms deal.
-Which is just as well, because everyone started shooting at each other.
+- The first episode of Wiseguy has The Mafia doing this to get everyone out of a motel so that they could use it for an arms deal.
+Which is just as well, because everyone starts shooting at each other.

-- In White Wolf's Mage The Ascension, coincidental magic involved coming up with a plausible explanation for magic effects to avoid Paradox.
-One example given was justifying a fireball/explosion by saying it was a "natural gas explosion".
-This was a common tactic most of the supernatural conspiracies in the Old World Of Darkness relied upon to uphold The Masquerade.
+- In Mage: The Ascension, coincidental magic involved coming up with a plausible explanation for magic effects to avoid Paradox.
+One example given was justifying an explosion by saying it was a "natural gas explosion".
+This was a common tactic most of the supernatural conspiracies in the Old World of Darkness relied upon to uphold The Masquerade.

 - Shin Megami Tensei games seem to love this trope a lot:

 - In Shin Megami Tensei if..., a gas leak explosion is said to have been the cause of the huge crater were the school used to be in the endings of Shinji's and Akira's routes.

 - In the "Golden UFO" case in Raidou Kuzunoha vs. King Abaddon, the dragon Kohryu tells Raidou to make up an excuse to cover up sightings of him, suggesting swamp gas as a possibility.

 - In Persona 2: Eternal Punishment, the fire at the sanitarium is explained as a "gas explosion".